groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/delete/pptx.en.md

 ############################# More features ############################
 more_features:
   enable: true
-  title: "Optimize Document Management with Advanced Signature Tools"
+  title: "Optimize document management with advanced signature tools"
   description: "GroupDocs.Signature for .NET is meticulously designed to enhance the signing and processing of business file formats, enabling the addition, modification, verification, or deletion of signatures with ease."
   image: "/img/signature/features_delete.webp" # 500x500 px
   image_description: "Explore the Versatile Features of GroupDocs.Signature"
   features:
     # feature loop
-    - title: "Document Signing"
+    - title: "Document signing"
       content: "Effortlessly embed text, image, barcode, QR code, or stamp signatures onto any page of supported documents.
 Additionally, utilize hidden metadata such as EXIF in images or safeguard document integrity with digital certificates, preventing unauthorized alterations."

     # feature loop
-    - title: "Signature Search and Verification"
+    - title: "Signature search and verification"
       content: "Leverage our tools to ensure the authenticity of signatures within your documents.
 Conduct thorough searches to retrieve a complete list of all signatures, ensuring comprehensive document management."

     # feature loop
-    - title: "Signature Modification"
+    - title: "Signature modification"
       content: "Easily refine previously added signatures by adjusting text, repositioning, or altering colors to meet your specific needs."

     # feature loop
-    - title: "Signature Deletion"
+    - title: "Signature deletion"
       content: "Our solution provides full CRUD capabilities for signatures, allowing you to efficiently remove a variety of signature types from your documents when necessary."

   code_samples:
     # code sample loop
-    - title: "Eliminate All QR-Code Signatures"
+    - title: "Eliminate all QR-code signatures"
       content: |
         Discover how to remove all QR-code signatures embedded within a document.
         {{< landing/code title="C#">}}